maybeLee/maybelee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a third-year PhD student at The Hong Kong University of Science and Technology, supervised by Prof. [Shing-Chi Cheung](http://home.cse.ust.hk/faculty/scc/).
+I am a forth-year PhD student at The Hong Kong University of Science and Technology, supervised by Prof. [Shing-Chi Cheung](http://home.cse.ust.hk/faculty/scc/).
 I received my bachelor's degree at [HUST](http://english.hust.edu.cn/).
 My research interest is Software Engineering and Artificial Intelligence.
 Currently I am working on testing deep learning libraries including TensorFlow and PyTorch.

 Education
 ======